Customer Loyalty for Small Business

 Do lead generation and customer loyalty have equal priorities in your business?

 I said earlier that it costs five to seven times more to create a new customer than to keep a current customer.
 A dollar spent on customer loyalty goes pretty far.

 I often discuss marketing budgets with clients.
 There’s no standard budget portion that goes to customer loyalty.
 But, I do have this general advice…

 If you’re going to invest in acquiring new customers, make sure you have ways to keep them as loyal customers.

-One small business case study in customer loyalty.
+A small business case study in customer retention and referrals.